1987 South Korean presidential election: Results

-By region
+By province and city

 Planned rigging of results in event of opposition win

 According to American Central Intelligence Agency (CIA) documents obtained by Hong Kong's South China Morning Post through a freedom of information request in July 2019, the military-backed ruling forces feared the loss of its hand-picked candidate Roh Tae-woo that it drew up detailed plans to fix the election result.
-The CIA briefing added that a “plan for extensive fraud is already being implemented”.
+The CIA briefing added that a "plan for extensive fraud is already being implemented".

-The brief added that the government was "considering black propaganda and dirty tricks, reportedly to include ballot tampering; some officials now appear prepared to go even further" and “ruling-camp planners have thought about fabricating evidence of ruling-party fraud to give Chun an opportunity to declare the election null and void if government projections from early returns indicate Roh is losing”.
+The brief added that the government was "considering black propaganda and dirty tricks, reportedly to include ballot tampering; some officials now appear prepared to go even further" and "ruling-camp planners have thought about fabricating evidence of ruling-party fraud to give Chun an opportunity to declare the election null and void if government projections from early returns indicate Roh is losing".

-The documents suggested that the government was prepared to crack down hard on any unrest following the vote, with an Intel briefing stating that an “open arrest order” had been prepared for opposition candidate Kim Dae-jung if he tried to “instigate a popular revolt against the election results”.
+The documents suggested that the government was prepared to crack down hard on any unrest following the vote, with an Intel briefing stating that an "open arrest order" had been prepared for opposition candidate Kim Dae-jung if he tried to "instigate a popular revolt against the election results".

 Reaction

-According to Lynn Turk, at the time a Seoul-based US State Department foreign service officer who watched the campaign and the election closely on a moment-to-moment basis noted the allegations as “a very interesting story”, but stated “the votes were counted fairly and Roh really did win fair and square.”
-He added: “On election night each of the four parties had observers at each polling place and got a carbon copy of the public hand-counted vote.
-So the totals their command posts registered matched the official count.”
+According to Lynn Turk, at the time a Seoul-based US State Department foreign service officer who watched the campaign and the election closely on a moment-to-moment basis noted the allegations as "a very interesting story", but stated "the votes were counted fairly and Roh really did win fair and square."
+He added: "On election night each of the four parties had observers at each polling place and got a carbon copy of the public hand-counted vote.
+So the totals their command posts registered matched the official count."

-Park Chul-un, brother-in-law and aide to Roh Tae-woo, said ‘no election fraud was planned or carried out’ in the 1987 election in response to the SCMP report.
+Park Chul-un, brother-in-law and aide to Roh Tae-woo, said 'no election fraud was planned or carried out' in the 1987 election in response to the SCMP report.